-This page contains information on how to use punctuation, endnotes, captions, etc. in accordance with LEA's in-house style.
+This page contains information on how to use punctuation, endnotes, captions, etc. in accordance with CAC's in-house style.
 We will continuously update it in order to provide a place where authors can easily find exhaustive responses to their questions.
 Your compliance with the house style and the article conventions will facilitate a speedy publication.
 Please read this documentation attentively.
 If your article does not comply with the editorial guidelines or editorial guidance, we reserve the right to reject it at any point of the editorial process.

-The Leonardo Electronic Almanac follows the Chicago Manual of Style for references.
+CAC follows the Chicago Manual of Style for references.

 For the traditional style, Chicago says "Periods and commas precede closing quotation marks, whether double or single" (p.
 309).
 "Colons and semicolons—unlike periods and commas—follow closing quotation marks; question marks and exclamation points follow closing quotation marks unless they belong within the quoted matter" (p.
 310).

-LEA uses double quotations marks (also called double inverted commas) when directly quoting a source and single quotation marks (also called single inverted commas) when stressing a particular meaning of a word or phrase.
+CAC uses double quotations marks (also called double inverted commas) when directly quoting a source and single quotation marks (also called single inverted commas) when stressing a particular meaning of a word or phrase.

 Chicago Manual of Style, 16th edition, Chicago: University of Chicago Press, 2010.